tim-r-buttanshaw/Regional_TIFF/README.md

 # Regional_TIFF
 Code used to create the publication Total Income from Farming in the Regions of England

+# This is a work in progress and as such not all the information for the scripts is here

 ## Layout of this repo
 There are 2 folders in this repo: